jonathanhogg/flitter/docs/canvas3d.md

 so you will need to re-specify the material properties using a `!material` node or on the `!model` node itself.

-### Model Shading
+### Smooth and Flat Model Shading

-The primitive models are all designed with in-built seams and vertex normals such that they render in a sane way: flat sides are uniformly flat and curved sides have interpolated normals that ensure they render smoothly.
+The primitive models are all designed with seams and vertex normals so that they render in a sane way: flat sides are uniformly flat and curved sides have interpolated normals that ensure they render smoothly.

 You can *probably* assume that any external model you load is designed sensibly, but there are a couple of model shading controls that can be used to force specific shading behaviour.
-These are controlled with the following attributes on the model node:
+These are controlled with the following attributes on a model node:

 `flat=` [ `true` | `false` ]
 : Setting `flat=true` will cause all faces to be disconnected so that each face